jakeprobst/erlogtrisy2k/README.md

 * [dub](http://code.dlang.org/download)

-so all you really need to do is run `dub build` and it should grab whatever dependancies it needs to run.
+so all you really need to do is run `dub build` and it should grab whatever dependencies it needs to run.